FAQ frequently asked questions & troubleshooting

 - Once completed you should see "Print-App Connected" status in the bottom left corner of the terminal.

 NOTE: Only Network connection is available on Android devices.
+USB support is available via an OTG cable but is in beta.

 Connecting a printer